How you can help a student as she supports a women's shelter

 The campaign's goal is to create 1,000 cloth masks for her community.

-"It's good to help out the community and it feels nice to help people out, so I just thought, why not keep going," Carolina said.
+"It's good to help out the community, and it feels nice to help people out, so I just thought, why not keep going," Carolina said.

 "I knew when she was making the first 50 masks, that she was really enjoying it and I think she saw a real need in the community because when she had those masks, a lot of people were requesting masks at the time, so it was good timing," Alison Carpenetti added.